PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 }
 ```

-The `getPaths` method does not change (excepte for a change in type to use `Entry`), since the `pages/posts.json` still contains all slug that needs to be generated.
-But we need to change the `generate` method to read and compile the markdown file :
+The `getPaths` method does not change (except for a change in type to use `Entry`), since the `pages/posts.json` still contains all slug that needs to be generated.
+But we need to change the `generate` method to read and compile the markdown file:

 ```ts filename=pages/posts.ts lines=[3,10,27-30]
 ...